aragon/use-wallet/README.md

 #### pollBalanceInterval

 The interval used to poll the wallet balance.
 Defaults to 2000.
+Setting this to a negative number will disable polling.

-#### pollBalanceInterval
+#### pollBlockNumberInterval

-The interval used to poll the wallet balance.
-Defaults to 2000.
+The interval used to poll the block number.
+Defaults to 5000.
+Setting this to a negative number will disable polling.

 #### getCustomEtheriumProvider